ThinkDataEd/curriculum/docs/unit3/essential.md

 ###**<u>[Lesson 18: Evaluating Our Own Participatory Sensing Campaign](lesson18.md)</u>**
 Statistical investigative questions guide a Participatory Sensing Campaign so that we can learn about a community or ourselves.
-These Campaigns should be evaluated before implementing to make sure they are reasonable and ethically sound.
+These campaigns should be evaluated before implementing to make sure they are reasonable and ethically sound.

 ###**<u>[Lesson 19: Implementing Our Own Participatory Sensing Campaign](lesson19.md)</u>**